top of page

 While your love is crucial, it’s important to introduce the idea of seeking professional help if they haven’t done so already.
 Therapy can make a significant difference.

 Offer to help them find a therapist.
 In fact, studies show that about 75% of individuals benefit from therapy.
 Remind them that seeking help shows strength, not weakness, and that you're there to support them in this step.
+It’s a journey, and taking this step can be a pivotal moment in their healing.

 4. Create a Routine Together

 Having a routine can bring comfort and consistency for both you and your partner.
 Engage in daily activities that you both enjoy.
-Whether you're cooking, going for walks, or just watching a favorite show, these shared moments can create stability.
+Whether you're cooking, going for walks, or just watching a favourite show, these shared moments can create stability.

 For example, dedicating every Sunday to making a special meal together can serve as a delightful weekly ritual that fosters closeness.
+Routines can help ground your partner and provide a sense of normalcy amidst the chaos of their emotions.

 5. Show Affection in Small Ways